 Before we start the immigration process, we can ask for info from IND and your previous educational institution(s).
 We will also withdraw your immigration status if you don’t start your course.

 Keeping your residence permit

-That’s not quite it.
-Every summer you’ll also need to show proof of sufficient financial means for your programme tuition fees and living expenses (around € 12,500) for the next academic year to keep your permit.
+For the second condition, every summer you’ll also need to show proof of sufficient financial means for your programme tuition fees and living expenses (around € 12,500) for the next academic year to keep your permit.
 If you don’t have the money, we have to inform the IND and you could lose your permit.

 Any questions about visas, immigration and residence permits?
 Contact the Enrolment Centre.